 Each year, Phillips 66 Pipeline LLC receives approximately 150,000 requests for line location.
 Since 2014, Phillips 66 Pipeline LLC has recognized those companies that have the most frequent One-Call tickets submitted nearest our areas of operation and suffer no known One-Call process errors that result in Phillips 66 Pipeline LLC involvement.

-Recognized companies may receive a plaque for display in their office, a press release to publicize their recognition as a One-Call Elite Partner, or a reference on this website.
+Recognized companies may receive a certificate or award for display, promotional materials to publicize their recognition as a One-Call Elite Partner, and a reference on this website.

 You can increase your chances of becoming an Elite Partner by always dialing 811 before starting any job planning or work.